 Peg Gill has booked tickets for Priscilla Queen of the Desert at The National Theatre, St. Kilda, for Opening Night – Friday, 8th May, commencing 8.00 p.m. with Champagne Supper afterwards.
-Tickets have gone up to $50 for Adults, but price of $36 remains the same for Under 16 years.
-Please let Peg know if you want tickets.
-The best thing to do is put your name and details on an envelope, with the cash, and give this to Peg at choir (Second Soprano).
+I think all the tickets have now gone, but if you are keen to go, check with Peg anyway (Second Soprano).

 The musical is based on the iconic Oscar-winning 1994 Australian film, Priscilla, Queen of the Desert, and is the hilarious adventure of three very different friends who hop aboard a battered old bus bound for the outback to put on the show of a lifetime!
 Along the way, they strut, dance, sing, laugh, cry and learn more about themselves, while singing up a storm to a non-stop parade of dance-floor classics, including “It’s Raining Men”, ‘Hot Stuff”, ‘I Will Survive”, ‘I Love the Nightlife”, “Go West”, “Colour My World”, “Boogie Wonderland”, “Shake your Groove Thing” and more!!